 For startups especially, chances are everything you thought about your customers and product will change in the next 6–12 months, leaving you with a hole in your pocket and a website that doesn’t fit your new direction.

 We built our own website on WordPress and it went through several completely different iterations before we landed on a style and layout we liked.
+It is still regularly updated and sometimes even completely changed every few months!

 It’s 2018 so by now your website should definitely be mobile and tablet friendly.
 If it isn’t, come on!